Econo Lodge Pottery

 Williamsburg Presbyterian Church is housed in a classically built brick building, very much in keeping with the colonial architectural styles of surrounding buildings.
 Its weekly services are on Saturdays and Sundays (the second Sunday service is broadcast on local radio) along with other events throughout the year.
 Check their website for details and service times.

 Located on the Old Campus of the College of William & Mary, the Sunken Gardens is an expansive stretch of grass that is extremely popular with students who come here to study, socialize and play.
 Raptors have been known to nest nearby and it's a wonderful place to check out local student life, or relax and have a picnic.

 If you're looking for a good restaurant but you're feeling undecided, Prince George Street is a good place to make up your mind.
 The street is well-known for the amount of restaurants and eateries on it.
 There have been special measures to control traffic and make arrangements for parking on the street as finding parking can be difficult.

 The second oldest institution of higher learning in the United States (the first is Harvard), The College of William and Mary is a first-rate learning institution.
 A small college nestled in Williamsburg, it has educated three former presidents.
-Current enrollment is under 6,000 undergraduate students.
+Current enrollment is around 6000 undergraduate students.
 Set on a beautiful campus and filled with history, The College of William and Mary is perfect for visiting, or even attending!